Dan McBeath: Canterbury, 1923–24 to 1926–27

 Returning to Canterbury in 1923–24, McBeath took 17 wickets in the Plunket Shield.
 He played both matches for New Zealand against New South Wales, taking seven wickets.

 He took 14 wickets at 15.78 in the Plunket Shield in 1924–25, including 6 for 32 against Otago.
 He played in both matches New Zealand played against the touring Victorian team, taking 5 for 89 in the first innings in Wellington.

 He toured Australia with the New Zealand team in 1925–26, playing in two of the state matches, with moderate success.
 His last first-class match came when he was still only 29, in 1926–27, when he took four wickets for Canterbury against Wellington.

 Later life

 McBeath moved to Timaru in the late 1920s, where he owned a garage.
 He represented South Canterbury at cricket, and was a member of the South Canterbury Cricket Association committee.
+He died at Timaru in 1963 at the age of 66.